-The 2014 Agera S was created for markets which does not have E85 fuel.
+The Agera S was created for markets which do not have E85 fuel.
 The Agera S has all the features and functions of the Agera R apart from the flexfuel capability.
 Still amazingly Koenigsegg has managed get 1100 nm torque and a full 1030 hp when the car is run on 98 octane RON or 93 octane DIN.

 In order to give the Agera S maximum flexibility when it comes to power delivery, Koenigsegg has implement the latest technology when it comes to turbo materials and design.
 The reduce inertia of the turbine wheel and axle gives improved response.